Provably Accurate Shapley Value Estimation via Leverage Score Sampling: Introduction

 \end{theorem} In words, Theorem \ref{thm:main} establishes that, with a near-linear number of function evaluations, we can compute approximate Shapley values whose \emph{objective value} is close to the true Shapley values.
-We also require $O(mn^2)$ additional runtime to solve the linearly constrained regression problem in \Eqref{eq:subsampled_solution}, although this cost can be reduced in practice using, e.g. iterative methods.
+We also require $O(mn^2)$ additional runtime to solve the linearly constrained regression problem in \Eqref{eq:subsampled_solution}, although this cost can be reduced in practice using, e.g., iterative methods.

 By leveraging the fact that $\mathbf{Z}$ is a well-conditioned matrix, the bound in \Eqref{eq:main_objective_value} also implies a bound on the average squared error, $\| \tilde{\boldsymbol{\phi}} - \boldsymbol{\phi} \|_2^2$, which is provided in Section \ref{sec:theory_guarantees}.
+(In Appendix \ref{app:hardness}, we discuss why estimating Shapley values with multiplicative error is NP-hard.)

 Beyond our theoretical results, we also show that leverage score sampling can be naturally combined with paired sampling, without sacrificing theoretical guarantees.
-As for Kernel SHAP, doing so improves its performance in experiments.
-Moreover, we show that a natural ``without replacement'' version of leverage score sampling (which is even simpler than the method employed by Kernel SHAP) leads to additional accuracy improvements when $m$ is large.
-Overall, these simple optimizations lead to an algorithm that consistently outperforms the optimized version of Kernel SHAP available in the SHAP Library.
+Moreover, we show that a natural ``without replacement'' version of leverage score sampling leads to additional accuracy improvements when $m$ is large.
+Overall, these simple optimizations lead to an algorithm that consistently outperforms the optimized version of Kernel SHAP available in the SHAP Library (this `Optimized Kernel SHAP' algorithm also uses paired sampling and sampling without replacement).
 We illustrate this point in Figure \ref{fig:detailed}.

 More extensive experiments are included in Section \ref{sec:experiments}.
 We find that the improvement of Leverage SHAP over Kernel SHAP is especially substantial in settings where $n$ is large in comparison to $m$ and when we only have access to noisy estimates of the Shapley values.
-This is often the case in applications to explainable AI where, as discussion earlier, $v(S)$ is an expectation over fucntions involving random baselines, which is estimated via a finte sample.
+This is often the case in applications to explainable AI where, as discussion earlier, $v(S)$ is an expectation over functions involving random baselines and estimated via a finite sample.